Ana199816/homework-04/README.md

 This project utilizes the use of appending HTML pages This project has the following features:
 A Start Quiz button
-This starts a timer for the user, each question averages 15 seconds each for a total time of 75 seconds + 1.
+This starts a timer for the user, each question averages 15 seconds each for a total time of 60 s.
 An appended HTML page that features questions, and multiple choice answers If questions are answered incorrectly, 5 seconds are deducted off remaining time Answers are recording using an event listener, "click" and tracks correct answers